Retail operations intelligence platform

 20 · Final outcome

-A production-ready retail admin dashboard system
+A production-ready retail operations platform

 21 · Key learnings